- How Do I Get A Vote-By-Mail (VBM) Ballot?

 Here's a map and list of drop boxes available for the April 4 election.

 You definitely can.
 You don’t have to turn in your vote-by-mail ballot when you go to the voting center.
 The electronic check-in process is designed to void any other ballots you might have to ensure you don’t vote multiple times.

 As we noted above, the L.A.
 County Registrar hasn't yet released a list of vote centers and drop boxes for the April 4 special election, but we'll provide a link when it's available.

 What About Accessible Voting By Mail?

 There are options.
 Remote Accessible Vote by Mail (RAVBM) allows you to access and mark your ballot privately with your own assistive device.
 You can also designate someone to help you with your ballot (there are some rules around that here).
 Drop boxes should be accessible 24/7.
 In L.A.
 County, the envelope also features paper holes that you can feel to help guide your hand to the signature box.
 Learn more about accessible voting in L.A.
-County and Orange County.
+County.

 Ex-Councilmember Martinez Opposed Healthy Streets LA Plan.
 Candidates To Replace Her Say She Was WrongAt a forum focused on transit issues, no one mentioned the disgraced former councilmember.

 The candidates include a city council staffer, two community organizers, the head of a housing nonprofit, the head of the San Fernando Valley NAACP, and three people in private business.